-If the enemy possesses a particular special power, which could impact on the battle, it is activated at the GM's discretion or when the player rolls certain numbers on the combat dice.
+If the enemy possesses a particular special power, which could impact on the battle, it is activated at the referee's discretion or when the player rolls certain numbers on the combat dice.
 In the case of standard powers, the ability is activated when the character fails to equal or exceed the FR and rolls a double.
-Major abilities activate more frequently, perhaps if either die comes up a '6' or if the dice total is 5 or less, and so on.
+Major abilities activate more frequently based on the numbers rolled by the player; perhaps if either die comes up a '6' or if the dice total is 5 or less, and so on.

 Powers can range from the mesmerising gaze of a vampire, poisonous fangs, a dragon's fire-breath, being swept into the air by a griffin, and so on.
-Note that not every special power will cause loss of hits and the GM will be called upon to adjudicate the effects of such powers.
+Note that not every special power will cause loss of hits and the referee will be called upon to adjudicate the effects of such powers.

-Example: Randell the Kirklander is locked in battle with a fearsome manticore with a FR: 13.
+Example: Randell the Kirklander is locked in battle with a fearsome manticore which has a FR: 13.
 Randell is experience level 3 with the sword talent +2 but has lost his shield in an earlier combat; his standard attack roll is 2d6 + 5 and will fail a combat dice roll if the dice total is between 2 and 7 inclusive.
-These are good odds but the manticore has a poisonous sting (a standard power), which will hit Randell on a roll of double 1s, 2s or 3s.
-Randell doesn't know what effect the poison may have but he certainly doesn't want to find out.
-The GM has decided that a sting from the creature will weaken Randell, reducing all dice rolls by -2.
+These are good odds but the manticore has a poisonous sting (a standard power), which will hit Randell on a roll of double 1, 2 or 3.
+Randell doesn't know what effect the poison may have but he certainly doesn't want to find out (the referee has decided that a sting from the creature will weaken Randell, reducing all dice rolls by -2).

 Example foe: Abnec the swamp troll has a Foe Rating of 12 but sprouts additional limbs as required, which means he is effectively considered to be two opponents for the purposes of determining whether the characters are outnumbered.
-Additionally, Abnec can regenerate lost hits when a character fails an attack roll with doubles; the GM chooses to recover a lost hit for Abnec or score damage to the character.
+Additionally, Abnec can regenerate lost hits when a character fails a combat dice roll with doubles.
 Swamp trolls are completely immune to change (green) magic but reduce their FR by one (1) when facing any type of red magic.